USDA-ARS-NWRC/inicheck/docs/cli.rst

+.. _CLI:

 Command Line tools
 ===================

 inicheck on the command line can greatly speed up debugging of config files and provide simple ways of getting information.
-In all inicheck CLI tools master config arguments are exchangeable with a model who has inicheck files install.
+In all inicheck CLI tools master config arguments are exchangeable with a python module who has inicheck files installed.
+For more project related info visit inichecks :ref:`ForAProject`.

 1. You can access config options by requesting details using the master file or a module name (see For a project).